Easy Transmission Fluid Change (Example: 1989 Chevy 3500)

 15. Take your reservoir pan and set it up into position and finish screwing in those bolts you put in back in step #11, the ones holding the gasket in place.

 16. Now put in the rest of the bolts, and torque to the specification for your vehicle.
-The specification can be found in the manual for your vehicle, or online there are several websites more than happy to provide you specifications.
+The specification can be found in the manual for your vehicle, or online there are several websites more than happy to provide you with specifications.

 17. Now your done under the vehicle.
 Yeah!